Apa Itu CODA? Memahami Anak-Anak yang Dibesarkan oleh Orang Tua Tuli

 Opportunities and Strengths

-Despite these challenges, CODAs develop an array of strengths.
+Despite these challenges, CODAs develop many strengths.
 They often become effective communicators, empathetic listeners, and adaptable individuals.
-CODAs possess a strong sense of cultural awareness and an appreciation for diversity that serves them well in various aspects of life.
+CODAs also develop cultural awareness and an appreciation for diversity that serves them well in various aspects of life.

 The life of a CODA is filled with both unique responsibilities and profound rewards.
 Whether their deaf parent uses hearing aids or relies solely on sign language, CODAs are shaped by the experience of being a bridge between two worlds.
 The combination of bilingualism, cultural awareness, and empathy they develop positions them as uniquely skilled individuals who often carry the legacy of both the hearing and deaf communities into adulthood.